Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Introduction

-The main contribution of the current paper is two-folded.
-First, we propose a new computationally efficient estimator for the coefficient matrix in \eqref{eq:model} whose numerical performance matches that of the state-of-the-art approaches in \citet{Bunea12} and \cite{Chen12} while the computational cost can be reduced significantly by up to nearly 85\%.
-Moreover, we determine minimax estimation rates of the coefficient matrix with respect to a large class of squared Schatten norm losses and show that our estimator can achieve the near optimal rates adaptively for this large collection of loss functions simultaneously.
-These minimax rates, except for the special case of squared error loss, are new.
+\paragraph{Main contributions} The main contributions of the present paper are two-folded.
+On one hand, we propose a new computationally efficient estimator for the coefficient matrix in \eqref{eq:model} that could take advantage of the potential presence of low-rankness and sparsity adaptively.
+The new estimator shows competitive numerical performance under a variety of simulation settings when compared with state-of-the-art methods.
+We also demonstrate how the estimation scheme can play a critical role in analyzing the spatial-temporal structure in calcium imaging data.
+On the other hand, we obtain new minimax estimation rates of the coefficient matrix with respect to a large class of squared Schatten norm losses and show that (a slight variant of) our estimator can achieve the near optimal rates adaptively for this large collection of loss functions simultaneously when the noise terms are homoscedastic and Gaussian.

+\paragraph{Connection to the literature} When the coefficient matrix is \emph{either} sparse \emph{or} of low rank, researchers have obtained deep understanding on how the optimal mean squared estimation/prediction error depends on the model parameters and on how to achieve near optimal error rates without knowing the true rank or sparsity.
+See, for instance, \citet{Bunea11rank} for the low rank case, and \citet{Huang10} and \citet{Lounici11} for the row sparse case.

+In addition, researchers have performed extensive study of the case where both low-rankness and row sparsity are present. \citet{Chen12} proposed a weighted rank-constrained group Lasso approach with two heuristic numerical algorithms and studied its fixed dimension large sample asymptotics. \citet{Bunea12} derived oracle inequalities and studied the minimax rates under squared prediction error loss for this model in the high dimensional setting.
+See also \citet{she2014selectable} and an earlier version of the present paper \citep{MaSun14}.

+The line of work that is closest to the present paper includes two recent papers: \cite{ChenChan12} and \cite{ma2014learning}.
+The main focus of these two papers was on methodology.
+In comparison, the present paper not only proposes a new method but also justifies its practical effectiveness by both numerical and theoretical studies.
+From a slightly different perspective, a series of papers have considered the problem of sparse SVD \citep{lee10,Yang11,yang2014rate}, which can be viewed as a special case of two-way sparse reduced-rank regression with orthogonal design.